sooriyaarachchi/pybites.github.io-src/content/codechallenge13.md

 	...
 	...

-We included [a template](https://github.com/pybites/challenges/tree/master/13/directors-template.py) but maybe you want to code this up from scratch and/or use your favorite power tools (Pandas, Jupyter notebooks, etc.)
+We included [a template](https://github.com/pybites/challenges/tree/master/13/directors-template.py) but maybe you want to code this up from scratch and/or use your favorite power tools (Pandas, SQL, etc.)

 We also included [some tests](https://github.com/pybites/challenges/blob/master/13/test_directors.py).